Shahee05/Console-Finances/README.md

 ##Credit##
-Additional help was sought on W3 Schools and Stack Overflow to assist with caculations/formulas.
+Additional help was sought on Stack Overflow to assist with caculations/formulas.
+Had difficulty understanding the reduce method; however, did get a bit challenging, hence stuck to 'push' method.

 ##License##
 MIT License